Robinpig/Note/docs/CS/Java/JDK/Concurrency/CountDownLatch.md

 ## Summary

 1. Implement AQS
 2. Use sharedLock
-3. only block threads which call `await` method
+3. only block threads which call `await` method when state not zero
 4. Decrement state -> 0 and can not reset